-- To develop an understanding of the human and physical world in which we live, in order to instil global responsibility and citizenship
+- To develop an understanding of the human and physical world in which we live, in order to instil global responsibility and citizenship.

-- To develop an understanding of different cultures, levels of development and ways of life
+- To develop an understanding of different cultures, levels of development and ways of life.

-- To encourage field study skills in order to experience geography first hand
+- To encourage field study skills in order to experience geography first hand.

 Geography is compulsory for girls in Years 7-9 and becomes an option in Years 10 and 11.
 It is a popular choice for both GCSE and A-level study.

-Year 9: In year 9 we embark on the GCSE course to give the girls a flavour of the GCSE content which enables them to make an informed choice about studying the subject.
-The topics which are studied are “Natural hazards” which includes studies of plate movement, earthquakes, tropical storms and weather hazards.
-In the summer term we spend time studying the issue of climate change and finish the year with a study of ecosystems, in particular the Amazon rainforest.
+Year 9: In Year 9 we embark on the GCSE course to give the girls a flavour of the GCSE content which enables them to make an informed choice about studying the subject at GCSE.
+The year is spent studying the Natural hazards topic which includes studies of plate movement, earthquakes, tropical storms and weather hazards.
+In the summer term we spend time studying the issue of climate change; in particular its causes and impacts.

-Year 10 and 11: The course followed at GCSE is the AQA Specification and girls are issued with a copy of the AQA Geography approved text.
-The course followed is AQA Specification.
-The course is linear in nature and adopts a balanced approach between physical and human geography.
-The topics studied include, Cold environments, Ecosystems including tropical rainforests and Glacial and River landscapes in the UK.
-The human geography topics studied include, Resource management with a focus on energy production, “Urban issues and challenges” in low income countries and the UK and the Changing economic world”.
-As part of the course the girls will conduct two fieldwork days and we will develop a range of Geographical skills.
+Year 10 and 11: The course followed at GCSE is the AQA Specification and girls are issued with a copy of the AQA Geography approved textbook.
+The course adopts a balanced approach between physical and human geography.
+The physical geography topics studied include, Cold environments, Ecosystems including tropical rainforests and Glacial and River landscapes in the UK.
+The human geography topics studied include, Resource management with a focus on energy production, Urban issues and challenges in low-income countries and the UK and the Changing economic world.
+As part of the course the girls will conduct two fieldwork days to develop a range of Geographical skills.
 There is also an “Issue evaluation” as part of the course.

-Sixth form: The course followed is the OCR A-Level Geography and the girls are issued with a copy of the OCR approved text.
-The human topics studied are “Changing spaces Making places, Global migration and Power and boarders”.
-The physical topics studied are “Coasts and Water and carbon cycles”.
-In the Geographical debates paper the students study “Disease dilemmas” and “Hazardous earth”.
+Sixth Form: The course followed is the OCR A-level Geography and the girls are issued with a copy of the OCR approved text.
+The human topics studied are: Changing spaces Making places, Global migration and Human rights.
+The physical topics studied are Coasts and Earths life support systems.
+In the Geographical debates paper the students study Disease dilemmas and Hazardous earth.
 As part of the course the students also complete an independent investigation into a topic of their choice.